 Living in Scotland we feel extremely lucky to have so many options for walks and days out, without even leaving big tree country.
 With flat trails around lochs, plenty of small hills with cracking views and for the more able/adventurous there are twenty-eight Munros right here in the county too.
-We have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new, even better when it’s been on a list and you didn’t actually realise it was so close to home!
+Dude and I have plenty of favourite, ‘go to’ walks but it is always pleasing to find something new.
+Even better when it’s been on a list and you didn’t actually realise it was so close to home!
 The Pine Cone Point walk in Perthshire is a recent discovery for us and so we were looking forward to exploring new trails.

 Pine Cone Point in Perthshire